 She is author of various articles on subjects related to cinema and the Arab World, focusing on issues of co-operation and financing.
 From 2014 till 2016 Irit Neidhardt was Honorary Fellow at the European Centre for Palestine Studies at the University of Exeter (UK) with a research on PLO-German cooperation in film-making.

-Irit Neidhardt is member of the board of the German edition of the Global Media Journal and German quarterly inamo.
-She is member of the German Documentary Association (AG DOK), German Association of Art House Theatres (AG Kino-Gilde) and The German Middle East Studies Association for Contemporary Research and Documentation (DAVO), moreover she is a member of the executive committee of Nawras.
+Irit Neidhardt is member of the board of the German edition of the Global Media Journal and was, until its suspension in 2020, in the editorial board of renown German quarterly inamo.
+She is member of the German Documentary Association (AG DOK), German Association of Art House Theatres (AG Kino-Gilde), the Association of German Film Critics and The German Middle East Studies Association for Contemporary Research and Documentation (DAVO), moreover she is a member of the executive committee of Nawras.

-She has served in juries for film festivals and funding institutions in Germany, Egypt, Jordan, Palestine and Lebanon.
+She has served in juries for film festivals and funding institutions in Germany, Egypt, Jordan, Palestine, Sweden, Morocco and Lebanon.